 Western Europe, with the world’s strictest and increasingly stringent regulations for single-use plastics, commands 55 percent of the global market value in 2018 for these specialty biodegradable polymers, followed by Asia and Oceania (Australia and New Zealand) at 25 percent, then North America at 19 percent of consumption, with the rest of the world combined for less than 1 percent of demand.

 According to IHS Markit, global demand for PE, the world’s most-used plastic, has nearly doubled during the last 20 years.
 IHS Markit expects 2018 global PE demand to exceed 100 million metric tons (MMT).
 However, significant new market pressures, including a rise in consumer expectations around sustainability, along with tightening environmental regulations in mature markets such as Europe and key growth markets such as China, could threaten future demand growth.

 Despite the positive potential of biodegradable polymers, they are still mostly taking a backseat to other sustainability approaches, such as reducing plastics consumption and recycling, Hackett said.
 “For various reasons, which may include consumer confusion regarding bio-based plastics versus biodegradable polymers, there is not as much demand for these more sustainable plastics as you might expect, despite heightened public awareness of the plastics waste issue,” she said.
 “In addition, suitable disposal options for products made from biodegradable polymers are often lacking.
 The cost of establishing the infrastructure necessary to support their collection and composting remains a barrier to demand growth.”

 In addition, TOTAL Corbion PLA, a joint venture of energy producer TOTAL and lactic-acid producer Corbion, plans to start up a world-scale polylactic-acid facility in Thailand by the end of 2018.
-The U.S. accounts for the bulk of production for these polymers.
-Thailand, with its proximity to growing markets in Southeast Asia works too.
-WHY?
-Cause its expanding bio-economy.
-Also, it’s favorable investment climate and stable government.
-However, access to cost-effective sugarcane feedstocks for fermentation.
-YES!
-Finally!
-It’s becoming an increasingly important contributor to the biodegradable polymers market, the IHS Markit report said.
+The U.S. accounts for the bulk of production for these polymers, but Thailand, with its proximity to growing markets in Southeast Asia, its expanding bio-economy, favorable investment climate, stable government, and access to cost-effective sugarcane feedstocks for fermentation, is becoming an increasingly important contributor to the biodegradable polymers market, the IHS Markit report said.